 Across Validity’s European portfolio, the lawyer will help identify where litigation has the potential to advance Validity’s strategic objectives and manage cases to achieve that change.
 The Litigation Officer will work closely with national lawyers who represent our clients in courts to provide support, set strategy, agree arguments and draft international submissions so as to ensure strategic impact.
 A key component of the role includes identifying and capitalising on opportunities to compel implementation of judgments at national, regional and international levels.

 The Litigation Officer will have a sound knowledge of litigation processes in at least one European jurisdiction and be able to adapt this knowledge in a flexible manner to diverse contexts.
 S/he will be able to manage litigation partnerships in a collaborative manner with minimal supervision to achieve specified strategic objectives.
 S/he will be adept at translating a broad vision for change into concrete actions, keeping the bigger picture in sight, and adapting work swiftly and decisively when necessary.

 Qualifications and experience

-- Postgraduate qualification in law, human rights, rule of law, justice or related field (or an undergraduate degree plus a minimum of three years’ relevant work experience);
+- Postgraduate degree in law, human rights, rule of law, justice or related field (or an undergraduate degree plus a minimum of three years’ relevant work experience).

-- Highly desirable: Litigation experience at national or international level; membership of a national Bar association;
+- Highly desirable: Membership of a national Bar association.

-- Desirable: Experience as a person with or working with people with mental disabilities; experience working with people from different cultures.
+- Desirable: Experience as a person with, or working with people with, mental disabilities and experience working with people from different cultures.

 Knowledge, skills and attributes

-Send your CV in English with a cover letter describing your suitability and motivation for the position as well as your salary expectations to email@example.com by 17:00, 25 February 2019.
+Send your CV in English with a cover letter describing your suitability and motivation, and your salary expectation for the position to firstname.lastname@example.org by 17:00 CET, 10 January 2021.
 The subject line of the email should read “Application: Litigation Officer”.
-The cover letter should set out clearly how you meet each of the requirements in the job description.
+The cover letter should set out clearly how you meet each of the requirements in the job description – please see attached.